Privacy policy

 b.
 Re-Targeting

-4. Legal Framework for Data Processing
+4. Legal basis for data processing

-The legal basis for the processing of personal data when using cookies is Art.
-6 (1)(f) General Data Protection Regulation.
+The legal basis for the processing of personal data using cookies is Art.
+6 (1) (f) GDPR.

-5. Purpose of the Data Processing
+5. Purpose of data processing

-We require cookies for the following applications:
+We need cookies for the following applications:

 · Shopping cart

-· Taking over the language settings
+· Adoption of language settings

 · Remembering search terms

-The user data collected with cookies is not used to generate user profiles.
-The usage of analysis cookies is for the purpose of improving the quality of our website and its contents.
-In using analysis cookies, we learn how the website is used and are then able to optimize our offer.
-In these purposes lie our legitimate interest in processing data according to Art.
-6 (1)(f) General Data Protection Regulation.
+The user data collected by technically necessary cookies is not used to create user profiles.
+The analysis cookies are used to improve the quality of our website and its content.
+The analysis cookies tell us how the website is used and enable us to continuously optimize our offering.
+Our legitimate interest in processing personal data in accordance with Art.
+6 (1) (f) GDPR also lies in these purposes.

 VI.
 Newsletter

-1. Description and Extent/Scope of Data Processing
+1. Description and scope of data processing

-· Salutation, first and last name
+· Title, first name, last name

-Further, the following data is collected during registration:
+In addition, the following data is collected during registration:

-· IP-address of the calling computer
+· IP address of the accessing computer

 · Date and time of registration

-2. Legal Framework for Data Processing
+2. Legal basis for data processing

-3. Purpose of the Data Processing
+3. Purpose of data processing

-4. Duration of Storage
+4. Duration of storage

 VII.
-Contact Form and E-Mail Contact
+Contact form and email contact

-1. Description and Scope of Data Processing
+1. Description and scope of data processing

 These data are: